 - Fall protection should be used anywhere on the jobsite where you can suffer a fall.
 That includes building or roof edges, steel erection, aerial lifts, even holes and skylights, just to name just a few. - There's several types of fall protection, but three are most widely used. - The first are guardrails and mid-rails, usually placed directly in front of a fall exposure.
 Remember, those rails have to be strong enough to keep you from falling. - Another option is a personal fall protection system, which includes a harness, a lanyard and a suitable tie-off point.
-Make sure you know how to properly wear your personal fall protection. - Wearing a fall protection harness doesn't do you any good if you don't tie-off.
-There are many projects where workers up high are wearing their fall protection harnesses, but not tied-off to anything. - You're not fooling anyone, but you might do yourself great harm.
-Always remember, that a harness will do you no good unless you're tied-off. - Your tie-off anchorage has to be strong enough.
-Safety regulations say strong enough to hold 5,000 pounds, so always tie-off to something strong. - Warning lines are used mostly on roofs to keep workers' a safe distance from the edge of the roof so these lines should be placed at least six-feet away from the roof edge. - Keep in mind, warning lines are not to be crossed unless that worker who goes outside the warning line is properly tied-off. - In reality, fall protection is all about planning ahead and then always being diligent to use some type of fall protection.
-Many times workers use the excuse, "I've got nothing to tie-off to."
-That's not acceptable. - Figure it out before you start work.
-The bottom line: if you're working near any fall exposure, like near the edge of the building, you need some type of fall protection because falls on construction sites kill more workers than any other type of accident. - So do it right, do it safely, and plan ahead and protect yourself with fall protection every time you need to on the jobsite.
+Make sure you know how to properly wear your personal fall protection. - Wearing a fall protection harness doesn't do you any good if you don't tie-off. - Warning lines are used mostly on roofs to keep workers' a safe distance from the edge of the roof so these lines should be placed at least six-feet away from the roof edge. - So do it right, do it safely, and plan ahead and protect yourself with fall protection every time you need to on the jobsite.